Services & Fees

 Ashley Magee, DVM, DACVS, and Coby Richter, DVM, MS, DACVS are board–certified surgeons and full–time members of the DoveLewis staff.
 They are available to perform urgent orthopedic and soft tissue surgeries, as well as endoscopic procedures and wound care 24–hours a day, 7–days a week.
 (See surgery page for specifics.)

 DoveLewis operates a fully equipped, state–of–the–art Intensive Care Unit staffed by highly trained critical care veterinarians and board–certified critical care specialists which includes Lee Herold, DVM, DACVECC, Erika Loftin, DVM, DACVECCand Ladan Mohammad–Zadeh, DVM, DACVECC.
 DACVECC stands for Diplomate, American College of Veterinary Emergency and Critical Care.
 It means a DVM has decided to continue his or her education and training in the specialty area of emergency and critical care and has completed stringent requirements and examination to become board–certified.
-The DoveLewis critical care team also includes five technicians board–certified in emergency and critical care.
+The DoveLewis critical care team also includes six technicians board–certified in emergency and critical care.
 More are in the testing process.
 There are just 200 board–certified emergency and critical care technicians in the world.

 Our Critical Care practice includes: